Tulsi is considered a holy plant in India which can be grown easily but taking care of tulsi plant is not everyone’s cup of tea.

 If you water them carelessly during winter every day without first checking the soil then its root might start to rot.

-How to take care of tulsi plant in Summer
+Taking care of tulsi plant in Summer

 To take care of tulsi plant in summers, make sure you are not keeping it deprived of water as the water will evaporate very quickly and your tulsi plant will be due for watering.